saikat/DrawTogether/README.markdown

 Requirements
 ============

 To run this example, you need to install [Node.js](http://github.com/ry/node).
-Make sure you clone this repository with git clone --recursive to get the socket.io submodule.
+Also, make sure you clone the DrawTogether repository with git clone --recursive to get the socket.io submodule.

 Instructions to Run
 ===================